Fronkon Games

 To increase compatibility with VR devices, I recommend that you select ‘Stereo Rendering Mode’ in ‘Multi Pass’ mode:

-Once you have added the effect in the Editor, you can also handle ‘Glitches’ effects by code.
+Once you have added the effect in the Editor, the effects can be modified at runtime using the standard Unity Volume API.

 First you must add the corresponding namespace.
 They are all of the style ‘FronkonGames.Glitches.XXXX’, where XXXX is the name of the effect.
-For example, if the effect you want to use is ‘Color Blindness’ the code would be:
+For example, if the effect you want to use is ‘Artifacts’ the code would be:

 And how can I activate and deactivate the effect?
 It’s as easy as that: